yubobo/cdap/client/README.rst

 ::

-  // interact with the Reactor instance located at example.com, port 10000 ReactorClientConfig clientConfig = new ReactorClientConfig("example.com", 10000);
+  // Interact with the Reactor instance located at example.com, port 10000 ReactorClientConfig clientConfig = new ReactorClientConfig("example.com", 10000);

-  // construct the client used to interact with Reactor DatasetClient datasetClient = new DatasetClient(clientConfig);
+  // Construct the client used to interact with Reactor DatasetClient datasetClient = new DatasetClient(clientConfig);

-  // fetch list of datasets
-  List<DatasetSpecification> datasets = datasetClient.list();
+  // Fetch list of Datasets [common] List<DatasetSpecification> datasets = datasetClient.list();

-  // create a dataset
+  // Create a Dataset
   datasetClient.create("someDataset", "someDatasetType");

-  // delete a dataset
+  // Delete a Dataset
   datasetClient.delete("someDataset");